North Yemen civil war: Final accords

 By February 1968, the siege was lifted and the republicans had essentially won the war.
 Meanwhile, the British had withdrawn from the Federation of South Arabia, which had now become South Yemen.
 The royalists remained active until 1970.
 Talks between the two sides commenced while the fighting went on.
-The Foreign Minister, Hassan Makki, said "Better years of talk than a day of fighting".
+The foreign minister, Hassan Makki, said "Better years of talk than a day of fighting".
 In 1970, Saudi Arabia recognized the Republic, and a ceasefire was effected.
 The Saudis gave the republic a grant of $20 million, which was later repeated intermittently, and Yemeni sheikhs received Saudi stipends.

 Aftermath

 By 1971, both Egypt and Saudi Arabia had disengaged from Yemen.
 South Yemen formed a connection with the Soviet Union.
-In September 1971, Amri resigned after murdering a photographer in San'a, and more power was given to Iryani, the effective President.
-By then, the royalists were integrated into the new republic, except for al-Badr's family, and a consultative Council was established.
-Clashes along the border between the states rose, and in 1972 a small war broke.
+In September 1971, Amri resigned after murdering a photographer in San'a, and more power was given to Eryani, the effective president.
+By then, the royalists were integrated into the new republic, except for al-Badr's family, and a consultative council was established.
+Clashes along the border between the states rose and, in 1972, a small war broke out.

 After the war, the tribes were better represented in the republican government.
-In 1969, sheikhs were brought into the National Assembly and in 1971 into the Consultative Council.
-Under Iryani, the sheikhs, particularly the ones who fought for the republicans and were close to the mediation attempt.
-By the end of the war there was a breach between the older and more liberal politicians and republican sheiks, and certain army sheiks and activists from South Yemen.
-In the summer of 1972, a border war broke and ended with a declaration from both North Yemen and South Yemen that they would reunite, but they did not.
+In 1969, sheikhs were brought into the National Assembly and, in 1971, into the Consultative Council.
+Under Eryani, the sheikhs, particularly the ones who fought for the republicans, were close to the mediation attempt.
+By the end of the war, there was a breach between the older and more liberal politicians and republican sheiks, and certain army sheiks and activists from South Yemen.
+In the summer of 1972, a border war broke out and ended with a declaration from both North Yemen and South Yemen that they would reunite, but they did not.
 There were complaints in North Yemen about foreign influence by Saudi Arabia.